Win new email subscribers – use legally compliant signup forms creatively

 Sample text for your GDPR checkbox:

-What belongs in a signup form?
+What Belongs in a Signup Form?

 It is obvious that you have to include a field for the email address of the recipient in your signup form.
 All other information is completely voluntary; you can’t force recipients to reveal their full name, age or home address – a point where many providers still make mistakes.
 According to German law, the principle of data economy applies.
 This means that the data processor may only collect as much data as necessary and as little data as possible from its users.
 This does not mean, however, that it’s prohibited to ask for the name or other things – these questions must only not be mandatory.